Shantanu Mohapatra

 Shantanu Mohapatra (1936–2020) was an Indian musician, singer and composer.
-Apart from Odia, he sang in Hindi and Bengali language.
+He sang in Odia, Hindi and Bengali languages.
 He also directed music for Odia, Bengali, Hindi and Telugu films.
-During his lifetime, he composed music for more than 1,600 songs.
+He composed music for more than 1,600 songs.

 Early life

 Shantanu Mohapatra was born on 6 January 1936, in Baripada, Mayurbhanj district in Odisha.
 From the age of five, he learned music from Guru Banchhanidhi Panda.
 He began performing on stage at the age of eight.
 In 1956, he graduated from IIT Kharagpur with a degree in Applied Geology and Geophysics.
 While studying at IIT, he became involved with the Indian People's Theatre Association (IPTA) and mastered the art of group music.
 He learned music direction from Salil Chowdhury.
 In June 1956, he joined the Department of Mines & Geology, Government of Odisha and retired from there as a director.
 He worked as a geophysicist in Odisha Mining Corporation till retirement in 1994.